wmo-im/wis2box/docs/source/user/getting-started.rst

 When choosing the environment for the wis2box, consider the following:

-* The wis2box-instance should have good Internet connectivity, to download the docker images used in the wis2box-stack
+* The wis2box instance should have suitable Internet connectivity, to download the required Docker images used in the wis2box stack
-* In order for the wis2box-instance to function as a WIS2-node, you need to ensure that the HTTP and MQTT ports on the instance can be made accessible over the public Internet.
+* In order for the wis2box instance to function as a WIS2 Node, HTTP and MQTT ports on the instance need to be accessible over the public Internet
-* Ensure that the system providing input data can access the wis2box-instance
+* Ensure that the system providing input data can access the wis2box instance

 .. note::